 Etihad Airways, one of the few Asian airlines that allows pets to travel in the cabin, gives the option of buying an adjacent seat when flying in economy, or requires you to buy a seat if you are flying with a pet in business or first class.
 In both cases, a larger carrier bag is permitted, but the weight limit remains 8kg.

 While most European airlines don’t allow seats to be purchased, one Russian airline, S7 Airlines, does provide the option to book a seat for your pet.
 If booking a seat, your pet and its carrier can weigh up to 23kg combined, although a rigid carrier is also required.
 For more details, see their website.
-Recently, the Belarusian flag-carrier, Belavia, started to offer a similar option.
+More recently, the Belarusian flag-carrier, Belavia, started to offer a similar option.

 For the latest and complete list, check out my full guide to airlines that allow you to buy a seat for your dog, including some airlines that allow you to buy a second seat so you can fly two pets.